GoogleCloudPlatform/deploystack-static-hosting-with-domain/README.md

-# Deploy Stack - YesOrNoSite
+# Deploy Stack - Static Hosting with Domain (YesOrNoSite)

 This is a simple site creator that will spin up a Cloud Storage Served static website, fronted by a Google Cloud Load Balancer with an SSL certificate.